^ Welcome Introduction – Podcast 1:41

 10 Basic Skills Every Writer Should Know

-Welcome to A Writer’s Journey, my new multimedia writer’s guide, publishing industry and self-publishing overview for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who loves books or wants an audience for their writing.
-From my own experience in a dozen years of writing and a lifetime of reading, I ‘ve learned a thing or two.
+Welcome to A Writer’s Journey new multimedia guide to traditional and self-publishing.
+It’s intended for writers, independent “indie” publishers, self-publishers, interested readers and anyone else who wants an audience for their writing or who just loves books.
+From my own experience in many years of writing and a lifetime of reading, I’ve learned a thing or two.
 Most recently, I discovered the publishing industry, like our own starry cosmos, is expanding at light warp speed toward an immense extent and population.

-My goal is to provide a free introduction to this world, based on my own journey, that of my fellow writers, collaborators and other experts who have something to contribute to this complex story.
-Here’s an outline of what I plan to cover in the months to come, amounting to a free guide to getting started in your writing career.
-You can click on and read more for any heading that turns red when you hover on it with the mouse.
-If you want to contribute an article on any of these topics, please let me know.
+My goal is to provide a free introduction to this world, based on my own journey, in an outline of the 10 Basic Skills Every Writer Should Know.
+I also will include articles by my fellow writers, collaborators and other experts who have something to contribute to this complex story.
+What follows is an outline of what I have already included on this site and plan to cover in the months to come.

 Having something to say and expressing it well is the entry ticket to the writer’s world.
 To merit publication by someone else, it must be said clearly, correctly and expertly and often artfully.
 Here are some ideas to get you started